JahyLuky/JahyLuky/README.md

+-  🥺 Hello human
-- 👋 Hi, I’m @JahyLuky
+- 👉👈 I’m @JahyLuky
-- 👀 I’m interested in code, books and linux
+- 👀 I’m interested in chess, books and sometimes code
-- 🌱 I’m currently learning IT at CTU Prague
+- 📚 I’m currently learning IT at CTU Prague
-- 💞️ I’m looking to collaborate on ...?
+- ☕️ I’m looking to collaborate on my depression
 - 📫 How to reach me jahyluky@gmail.com

 <!---